From 30th November 2021, mask-wearing will be compulsory in shop once again to curb the spread of the Omicron variant.

 Clean and maintain your store

-- Evaluate mechanical, ventilation, water and gas systems as applicable: ensure nothing has gone wrong or needs maintenance.
+- Evaluate mechanical, ventilation, water and gas systems as applicable: ensure nothing needs maintenance.
 Be thorough—you don’t want your employees to deal with a mechanical emergency while trying to work safely.

 - Frequently clean surfaces that are touched regularly, such a self-service checkouts, trollies etc.